Hello Prospective Staff!

 A Note to Public Relations Team:

 Public Relations applicants can apply through this link.
 Our Public Relations staff will post on clay’s social media accounts on a daily basis to engage with the TPS community, spread our message, and help us maintain a professional public image.
-We are looking for a Public Relations Manager, some Content Creators, an Engagement Manager, two to three Photographers, and a Graphic Designer.
+We are looking for a Public Relations Manager, some Content Creators, an Engagement Manager, a few Photographers, a Graphic Designer, and a Student Selection Coordinator.
 For more information, please see the separate application above.

 THEOLOGY & WORLDVIEW